-We had \$171.2 million in cash and cash equivalents as of September 30, 2023 (excluding legally restricted customer cash deposits, which we segregate from our operating cash balances on behalf of our real-money customers for all jurisdictions and products).
-We intend for the foreseeable future to continue to finance our operations without third-party debt and entirely from operating cash flows.
+We had \$193.8 million in cash and cash equivalents as of June 30, 2024 (excluding legally restricted customer cash deposits, which we segregate from our operating cash balances).
+We intend to continue to finance our operations without third-party debt and entirely from operating cash flows and cash on our balance sheet.

-In connection with the business combination that we completed on December 29, 2020 (the "Business Combination"), we executed a Tax Receivable Agreement, dated as of December 29, 2020 (the "TRA"), by and among RSI ASLP, Inc. (the "Special Limited Partner"), Rush Street Interactive, LP ("RSILP"), the sellers in the Business Combination (the "Sellers") and the Sellers' representative, which generally provides that the Special Limited Partner pay 85% of certain net tax benefits, if any, that the Company and its consolidated subsidiaries, including the Special Limited Partner, realize (or in certain cases is deemed to realize) as a result of the increases in tax basis and tax benefits related to the transactions contemplated under the agreement governing the Business Combination and the exchange of certain common units in RSILP retained by the Sellers for Class A Common Stock (or cash) and tax benefits related to entering into the TRA, including tax benefits attributable to payments under the TRA.
+In connection with the Business Combination, we executed the TRA, which generally provides that the Special Limited Partner pay an amount equal to 85% of certain net tax benefits, if any, that the Company and its consolidated subsidiaries, including the Special Limited Partner, realize (or in certain cases is deemed to realize) as a result of the increases in tax basis and tax benefits related to the transactions contemplated under the Business Combination Agreement and the exchange of certain common units in RSILP retained by the Sellers for Class A Common Stock (or cash) and tax benefits related to entering into the TRA, including tax benefits attributable to payments under the TRA.
 Although the actual timing and amount of any payments made under the TRA will vary, such payments may be significant.
 Any payments made under the TRA will generally reduce the amount of overall cash flow that might have otherwise been available to us and, to the extent that payments required under the TRA are unable to be made for any reason, the unpaid amounts generally will be deferred and will accrue interest until paid.
 To date, no material payments under the TRA have been made, and no material payments or accrued payments thereunder are expected in the near future as payments under the TRA are not owed until the tax benefits generated thereunder are more-likely-than-not to be realized.

 We expect our existing cash and cash equivalents and cash flows from operations to be sufficient to fund our operating activities and capital expenditure requirements for at least the next 12 months and thereafter for the foreseeable future.
-It is possible that we may need additional cash resources due to changed business conditions or other developments, including unanticipated regulatory developments, significant acquisitions, partnerships or marketing initiatives, deteriorating macroeconomic conditions and competitive pressures.
-We expect our capital expenditures and working capital requirements to continue to increase in the immediate future to support our growth as we seek to expand our offerings across more of North America, Latin America and worldwide, which will require significant investment in our online gaming platform and personnel, in particular in product development, engineering and operations roles.
-We also expect certain costs such as marketing, market access and license fees to increase as we continue to explore expansion opportunities into new jurisdictions.
+It is possible that we may need additional cash resources due to changed business conditions or other developments, including unanticipated regulatory developments, significant acquisitions, partnerships or marketing initiatives, expansions in new or existing markets, deteriorating macroeconomic conditions and competitive pressures.
+We expect our capital expenditures and working capital requirements to continue to increase in the immediate future to support our growth as we seek to expand our offerings across more of North America, Latin America and worldwide, which will require significant investment in our online gaming platform and our personnel, in particular in product development, engineering and operations roles.
+We also expect certain costs such as marketing, market access and license fees to increase as we continue to pursue expansion opportunities in new and existing jurisdictions.
 In particular, we are party to several non-cancelable contracts with vendors and licensors for marketing and other strategic partnerships, pursuant to which we are obligated to make future minimum payments under the non-cancelable terms of these contracts.
 To the extent that our current resources are insufficient to satisfy our cash requirements, we may need to seek additional equity or debt financing.
-If the needed financing is not available, or if the terms of financing are less desirable than we expect, we may be forced to decrease our level of investment in new product or service launches and related marketing initiatives or to scale back our existing operations, which could have an adverse impact on our business and financial prospects.
+If the needed financing is not available, or if the terms of financing are less desirable than we expect, we may be forced to decrease our level of investment in new product, service or market launches and related marketing initiatives or to scale back our existing operations, which could have an adverse impact on our business and financial prospects.